Proverbs 16 – Of Righteousness and Kings

 But the LORD weighs the spirits.

 a.
 All the ways of a man are pure in his own eyes: By instinct, men and women justify themselves and see their own ways as pure.
-Some of the most criminal and violent people have though themselves pure in their own eyes.
+Some of the most criminal and violent people have thought themselves pure in their own eyes.

 i.
 “They who are best acquainted with mankind will tell you that self- righteousness is not the peculiar sin of the virtuous, but that most remarkably, it flourishes best where there appears to be the least soil for it.”
 (Spurgeon)